bnbinder/arduino-skylanders-roborio-code/README.md

 watch this tutorial to download the zip libraries and install them and stuff https://www.youtube.com/watch?v=MdZKJBnQZsU&ab_channel=ProgrammingKnowledge

-download onto the arduino and plug the arduino into the roborio usb port
+download onto the arduino and plug the arduino into the computer usb port